 The following manufacturers are facing dozens, if not hundreds or thousands of lawsuits against their most popular hip implant brands, which were consolidated into MDLs by the JPML.

-Hip and knee replacements are most common in adults aged 45 and older, and doctors take into account a person’s overall health when determining whether or not surgery is the best option.
+Hip implant replacements are most common in adults aged 45 and older, and doctors take into account a person’s overall health when determining whether or not surgery is the best option.
 Implants typically last about 15 to 20 years, and surgeries to replace worn implants are riskier and usually have worse outcomes than the first surgery.

 Doctors may recommend surgery to people whose joint pain interferes with their daily activities and when other treatment options failed.
 Arthritis damage is the most common reason why people undergo hip replacement surgery.